-Tip: When using any of the above PR campaign objectives, make sure your PR agency understand how each objective is currently being measured and if you have any past reports, share them with your new PR agency.
+Tip: When using any of the above PR campaign objectives, make sure your PR agency understands how each objective is currently being measured and if you have any past reports, share them with your new PR agency.

-- PR Campaign Contract Checklist – So you do not miss anything!
+- PR Contract Checklist – So you do not miss anything!

 HOW YOU GET THIS TEMPLATE?

-- You can always contact us if you have any questions.
+- You can always contact us anytime if you have any questions.
 We respond in less than 24 hours.